Status Between 3ANC True Wireless Headphones Review

 2.91 dB

-The Status Between 3ANC's mid accuracy is great.
-The response is fairly even, although a bit of overemphasis is coming from the bass range into the low-mid, which clutters the mix a bit.
+They have great mid accuracy.
+The response is fairly even, although a bit of overemphasis coming from the bass range into the low-mid clutters the mix.
 The mid-mid is more neutral, ensuring the presence of vocals and instruments, while a bump in the high-mid makes them sound intense.
 In songs like Psycho Killer by Talking Heads, the lead singer's voice is fairly clear and present throughout the mix, but in the higher registers, it starts to sound a little harsh.

 8.1